Alignment methods (Part 2)

 Homework recap here.

-For next class: Read the paper corresponding to your group (in canvas): ClustalW, MUSCLE, T-Coffee
+For next class: Read the paper ClustalW